AnoopThirthahalli/coursera-getting-and-cleaning-data-project/README.md

 6. Creates a tidy dataset that consists of the average (mean) value of each variable for each subject and activity pair.

-The end result is shown in the file `averages_data.txt`.
+The end result is shown in the file `finaloutput.txt`.